opennextjs/opennextjs-aws/packages/open-next/src/adapters/plugins/README.md

 ### Known issues

-When defining imports, you must import `types` at the bottom, otherwise esbuild will remove the head comment, eg `//#override id1` will be omitted from build.
+Do not include `types` in #override and #imports, as esbuild will remove preceeding comments (ie it removes //#override id)when it builds.

+Instead, put the `import type` outside like:

 ```
-//#override imports
-import { requestHandler } from "./util.js";

-// put the types last, otherwise the "//#override" above will be removed
 import type { PluginHandler } from "../next-types.js";
 import type { IncomingMessage } from "../request.js";
 import type { ServerResponse } from "../response.js";

+//#override imports
+import { requestHandler } from "./util.js";
 //#endOverride
 ```

+The types are removed in the final output anyways.